 The medical assistance guaranteed by the state is provided to citizens of Latvia, non-citizens, persons with permanent residence permits, EU, European Economic Area and Switzerland Health care system persons who are employed or self-employed in Latvia and their family members.

-nb!
-The foreign students and persons, whose remuneration is provided by fellowships, as well as their family members, are not embraced by the state compulsory health insurance.
+NB!
+Foreign students and persons, whose remuneration is provided by fellowships, as well as their family members, are not embraced by the state compulsory health insurance.

 Medicine can be bought only at Pharmacies (called Aptieka) in Latvia and there is an extensive network of pharmacies around the country.
 They can also be found inside some hospitals and health centres, shopping malls, stations etc. For some medicines, the prescription from general practitioner or medical specialist required.